Larry Sloan: Biography

 In 1958, television writer Leonard B. Stern and comedian Roger Price launched Mad Libs, a word game book series which the duo had first invented in 1953.
 Stern and Price had named the game "Mad Libs" after overhearing an argument between an actor and talent agent at a New York City restaurant.
 In the 1960s, Price and Stern partnered with Larry Sloan, a friend from high school, to found Price Stern Sloan, a publishing company based in Los Angeles which published Mad Libs.
 Sloan served as the company's first CEO.
 Stern later noted in a 1994 Washington Post interview that Sloan "eventually became the business man behind Mad Libs."
 The company headquartered on La Cienega Boulevard in West Hollywood.

-Under Sloan, Price Stern Sloan became the one of the largest publishing houses on the West Coast of the United States.
+Under Sloan, Price Stern Sloan became one of the largest publishing houses on the West Coast of the United States.
 In addition to releasing more than 70 editions of Mad Libs under Sloan, the company also published 150 softcover books under Sloan by 1973.
 While simultaneously serving as CEO, Sloan also edited manuscripts submitted for publication.
 He personally edited a series of joke books called, World's Worst Jokes.
 Sloan created and published the successful book, "The VIP Desk Diary, after asking himself "What would somebody's desk diary look like if they were the richest man in the world?"
 Other successful titles, many of which were humorous, released under Sloan was How to Be a Jewish Mother, written by Dan Greenburg and first released in 1965 and Droodles, which was also created by Roger Price.
 Still, Mad Libs proved to be one of the company's most successful products, with 110 million copies sold as of 2012.

 Larry Sloan further launched Price Stern Sloan's "Wee Sing" product line in the late 1970s.
 Sloan had found a handmade children's book of the same name, which led to a successful line of books, videos, and audio releases, including Wee Sing Video Series and Wee Sing in Sillyville.

 Price Stern Sloan partner and Mad Libs co-creator Roger Price died in 1990.
 In 1993, Leonard Stern and Larry Sloan sold Price Stern Sloan to Putnam Berkley Group, which is now known as Penguin Group.